zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/querymultiple.md

 ---
 PermaID: 1000176
-Name: QueryMultiple
+Name: QueryMultiple Method
 ---

-# Dapper - QueryMultiple
+# Dapper - QueryMultiple Method

 ## Description
 QueryMultiple method is an extension method which can be called from any object of type IDbConnection.
 It can execute multiple queries within the same command and map results.